zalando/dress-code/README.md

 @include dc-everything; // output dc-* selectors
 ```

-> the dress-code rely on [breakpoint-sass](https://github.com/at-import/breakpoint) to manage media queries
+> Dress Code relies on [breakpoint-sass](https://github.com/at-import/breakpoint) to manage media queries.
+Be sure to load it before the Dress Code.
-more easily, please be sure that the plugin/scss module is loaded before trying to compile the dress-code stuff.

 ##### Compass notes

-> Note for those using compass.
-Add this to yours config.rb file:
+> For those using Compass, you can add this to your config.rb file:
 ```rb
 add_import_path "bower_components"
 ```